Symontoclay/SymOntoClay/README.md

 ## Contributing

- SymOntoClay is still under development.
-I will be glad if someone else is interested in it.
-Contributions are always welcome!

- Any help testing the software, reporting or fixing bugs, reviewing pull requests and recent changes, writing tests, or helping with outstanding issues is very welcome.
-Implementing new features, or improving/refactoring the codebase, is of course also welcome, but to avoid wasted effort, especially for larger changes, I encourage discussing these on the [issue tracker](https://github.com/Symontoclay/SymOntoClay/issues) or [Discussion](https://github.com/Symontoclay/SymOntoClay/discussions) first.

- Please follow the [Developers Guide](https://symontoclay.github.io/dev/contributing.html) if you want to help
+ SymOntoClay is still under development, and contributions are welcome!
+Whether it's testing, reporting bugs, or improving the codebase — your help matters.
+See the [Developers Guide](https://symontoclay.github.io/dev/contributing.html) for details.

  Feel free contact to me about the project.
 I will be glad to receive feedback.